SeattleSal/Horiseon/README.md

 # Horiseon

-The Horiseon webpage is for a company that helps businesses optimize searchability.
+The Horiseon webpage is for a company that helps businesses optimize their searchability.

 ## Accessibility
 The website is accessible using the following: